The 21st edition of the FIFA World Cup will take place in the summer of 2018 in Russia.

 How much do World Cup tickets cost?

-The individual tickets will be split up into four categories and the prices for each category - converted to British pounds from U.S. dollars - are shown below.
+The individual tickets are split up into four categories and the prices for each category - converted to British pounds from U.S. dollars - are shown below.
 Tickets from category four are only available to Russian residents, and have been converted from rubles.

 |Match||Cat 1||Cat 2||Cat 3||Cat 4|